Brett-Tanner/Journal/2023/Sep_23.md

   - [] Bump Rails versions
   - [] Bump gem versions that've received a major upgrade (not the mail one though, make sure that's locked)

-- Stats page

-  - Get tabs working on Index for
-    - [] Children
-    - [] Coupons
-    - [] Edits
-    - [] Options
-  - [] Leroy wants to be able to download stats per event from the CSVs export
-  - Adjustments
-    - [] Number of each adjustment applied
-    - [] Total effect on revenue from each (some will be negative)
-      - [] Group any with a magnitude less than a certain amount into a misc data point
-  - Revenue
-    - [] Pie chart of revenue by student category
-    - [] Pie chart of revenue by time slot/option/adjustment (subtract others from total for time slot revenue)

 - UX

   - [] Sort arrival/departure options by modifier